sellimenes/react-tailwind-portfolio/README.md

 🔷 04.10.2022

 🔷 First time created a React app.
-Also first time tried to design somethings from scratch.
+Also first time tried to design somethings from scratch without cloning any.
 It's not a good design, but learned a lot while working on it.

 🔷 Used technologies: create-react-app | Tailwind CSS